robomt/robomt-supplementary/README.md

 #### Experimental Justification

-- ** Lower ε **: Provides more sensitive adaptation to contact variations, suitable for tight-tolerance tasks.
+- Lower ε: Provides more sensitive adaptation to contact variations, suitable for tight-tolerance tasks.
-- ** Higher ε **: Reduces reaction to minor noise, beneficial for high-contact-surface plugs.
+- Higher ε: Reduces reaction to minor noise, beneficial for high-contact-surface plugs.

 These values are defined in `configs/robomt_default.yaml` for runtime selection.